h4rvey-g/Note-Blog/content/USMLE/Endocrine/Subacute thyroiditis.md

 ---
 # Pathophysiology
+Subacute thyroiditis typically follows an acute viral illness and is thought to be due to a <span style="background:rgba(240, 200, 0, 0.2)">cross-reacting immune response against viral proteins or tissue antigens released during cellular injury. </span>
 1. <font color="#ffc000">Thyrotoxic phase</font>
 	- Lasts 2–8 weeks
 	- Caused by damage to follicular cells and the release of pre-formed colloid (stored thyroid hormones)